hhunter-ms/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-namespace.md

 title: "How to: Set up pub/sub namespace consumer groups"
 linkTitle: "How to: Namespace consumer groups"
 weight: 6000
-description: One-sentence description of what to expect in the article
+description: "Learn how to use the metadata-based namespace consumer group in your component"
 ---

 You've set up [Dapr's pub/sub API building block]({{< ref pubsub-overview >}}), and your applications are publishing and subscribing to topics smoothly, using a centralized message bus.
 What if you'd like to perform simple A/B testing, blue/green deployments, or even canary deployments for your applications?
 Even with using Dapr, this can prove difficult.